rennpy/pyondocs/theme-doc/readme.md

 ### Additional info

-There currently isnt a theme channel yet where you could publish what you make, but once that is the case, reach out to cbani (me) within the discord server to make a submission via dms!
+There currently isnt a channel for publishing themes (yet), but once that is the case, reach out to cbani (me) within the discord server to make a submission via dms!

 As for any already established theme-devs, keep me up to date with your themes, or even make a pull request to add/delete some of your themes.
 I am open to improving this documentation as much as possible for the benefit of all pyoncord developers.